ten-protocol/go-ten/design/wallet_extension.md

 By generating new viewing keys through a webpage, we maintain compatibility with MetaMask, since we can use the MetaMask extension to ask people to sign the new viewing public key in-browser.

-Viewing keys are persisted to disk in cleartext.
-Any persisted viewing keys are rehydrated when the wallet extension restarts.
+Viewing keys are persisted to a file in the user's home directory in cleartext.
+The viewing keys are stored as `(<host_url_and_port>, <account>, <viewing_key>, <signature>)` quadruples.
+When the wallet extension is restarted, any viewing keys for the configured host (as identified by the URL and port) are loaded and resubmitted to the enclave.

 ### Ethereum JSON-RPC endpoint